 “Min?”
 Wad said.
 The distraction was enough for a flurry of fish to get past his defenses.
 They hit him in the eyes.
 “I will kill all your fishes, Min of Arai,” he roared at the shoal surrounding him.
 He ran for the hillside, arms outstretched.
 The shoal darted to avoid him, but he moved in a curving pattern that kept it rolling toward the hillside where Nic stood.

 The fish piled up in the diminishing water, becoming a wall that collapsed on the bank.
-With a final roar, Wad gathered a ball of fish against his chest and heaved himself out of the water while throwing the flopping fish at Nic.
+With a last roar, Wad gathered a ball of fish against his chest and heaved himself out of the water while throwing the flopping fish at Nic.

 “Min… Wad!”
 The ball of fish hit Nic like a wave.
 His damp feet slipped on the wet grass and he landed hard on his back.
 A blanket of fish covered him.